AllStarLink/asl3-menu/php-backend/UpdateConfig-notes.md

 - New Categories are added to the end of the file.

-  - Found that if the last line in a file is a **comment**, an added Category incorectly starts at the end of the line, not the end of the file.
+  - **??BUG??** Found that if the last line in a file is a **comment**, an added Category incorectly starts at the end of the line, not the end of the file.

-	  - **??Q (Tim)??** I noticed that last line of the "rpt.conf" file did not have new-line.
-Could this have explained the behavior you observed?

 - **??BUG??** Deleting a Category removes all blank lines and comments above it.